Monika Grütters: Political career

-Member of Parliament, 2005–present
+Member of Parliament, 2005–2025

-Grütters has been member of the German Bundestag since the 2005 elections, representing the electoral district of Marzahn-Hellersdorf.
+Grütters was a member of the German Bundestag from 2005 to 2025, representing the electoral district of Marzahn-Hellersdorf.
 She always entered the Bundestag via the regional list of candidates for Berlin and chaired the Committee on Culture and Media Affairs from 2009 to 2013.
-In addition to her committee assignments, Grütters has been a member of the German-Israeli Parliamentary Friendship Group since 2005.
+In addition to her committee assignments, Grütters was a member of the German-Israeli Parliamentary Friendship Group since 2005.
 In the 2013 federal election, she was again as the CDU's top candidate for Berlin.

 Following Frank Henkel's resignation from the position of chairperson to the CDU Berlin on 13 October 2016, Grütters was unanimously nominated by the executive committee and state executive of the CDU Berlin as a candidate for his successor on the following day.
 At a small party convention of the CDU Berlin on 2 December 2016, Grütters was elected as the new chairwoman with 78.4 percent of the votes.

 Additionally, Grütters was elected at the CDU's federal congress in Essen with 70.37 percent as successor to Emine Demirbüken-Wegner in the Executive Board of the CDU and thus in the party's leadership circle around chairwoman Angela Merkel.